 Summer in South Carolina can be, um, intense, to say the least!
-In this guest post from our partner realtor Elizabeth Faulkner, she shares her top 5 favorite activities that you and your family should tackle before the heat dictates what you can and can’t joyfully (or even safely) do!
+In this guest post from realtor Elizabeth Faulkner, she shares her top 5 favorite spring activities that you and your family should tackle before the heat dictates what you can and can’t joyfully (or even safely) do!
 Outdoor activities are still manageable, so check out the list and plan your family’s next outdoor adventure now—before it’s too late!

 As spring winds to a close I find myself bracing for the dog days of summer.
 Lucky for us here in the Upstate of South Carolina, June tends to be a month with some lingering beautiful spring-like days!
 So, before my family hunkers down at our neighborhood pool for the hottest part of the summer, we make every effort to get outside and enjoy SPRING while we still have it!
 Here are a few of our favorite things we try to do every year in the short season we love so very much.

 This article was formerly sponsored by Elizabeth Faulkner.

 Visit a brewery

 Checking out a local brewery is a go-to activity on a pretty spring or summer day for my family.
 There are so many family-friendly breweries in our area!
 Many breweries offer the perfect balance for my family.
 My husband and I get to enjoy a locally brewed beer.
 My kids find a fun game to play as breweries typically offer a wide array of things to do while hanging out.
 The best part – we all get to sit outside and enjoy a beautiful day.
 Plus, many breweries offer fantastic food too!
 For the breweries that don’t have a kitchen, we’ll often find an on-site food truck!
 Double bonus!
 In my book, that’s a well spent spring afternoon.